mrktsm/spam-email-recognizer/README.md

 3. Run the Jupyter notebook to train the model and evaluate its performance.

 ## Usage
-Once the model is trained, you can integrate it into the **Spamurai** extension.
-The extension leverages the trained model to classify incoming emails, marking them as spam or non-spam based on the classification results.
+Now you can integrate the model into your own project.
+Once the model is trained, you can use it to classify incoming emails, marking them as spam or non-spam based on the classification results.

-For more information, visit our website: [Spamurai Website](https://link-to-spamurai-extension.com).

 ## License
 Distributed under the Apache-2.0 License.
 See `LICENSE` for more information.